leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 - Regex: you can create an entity based on a regex.
 - Enum: define a bag of words and synonyms that should match your new entity.

-#### Global
+#### Global Entities

-This new group of entities are the one that can be reused among skills and you can define.
+This new group of entities are the one that can be reused among skills.
+And you can define them!
 A good example here is a color entity that can be defined as global.
 Because such entity can for sure be reused in other skills.
 It is not specific to a skill.
 So other skill developers can use your global entity to also fulfill their needs.

 Global entities can hold data that can directly be reused in skills.
 You can see an example by reading further.

 At the moment, global entities only support the enum type.
 Let's see if other types should be supported in the future.

-#### spaCy
+#### spaCy Entities

-I wanted Leon be able to recognize new types of entities such as: person names, cities, countries and organizations.
+I wanted Leon to be able to recognize new types of entities such as: person names, cities, countries and organizations.

-To do so, I created a TCP server and a TCP client to be able to do IPC (*Inter-Process Communication*) between spaCy model which uses a layer of Python and the core of Leon which uses Node.js.
+To do so, I created a TCP server and a TCP client to allow IPC (*Inter-Process Communication*) between spaCy model which uses a layer of Python and the core of Leon which uses Node.js.

-spaCy entities are naturally understood by Leon, no NLU configuration is needed too.
+spaCy entities are naturally understood by Leon, no skill configuration is needed too.

 Moreover, these TCP instances can be helpful for the future of Leon if we need to add other layers to Leon that runs in separate processes.